All Products

 ApsaraDB for ClickHouse:Compatibility and performance bottleneck analysis and solutions for self-managed ClickHouse migration to ApsaraDB for ClickHouse

 After you migrate data from a self-managed ClickHouse cluster to the cloud, you may encounter compatibility and performance issues.
-To ensure a smooth migration and avoid affecting your production environment, we recommend migrating data in a test environment first.
-This lets you analyze compatibility and performance bottlenecks and resolve any related issues in advance.
+To ensure a smooth migration, we recommend running this analysis in a test environment before switching production traffic.

 Background information

-To resolve these issues, you must focus on compatibility and performance during the migration.
+To resolve these issues, focus on compatibility and performance during the migration.

 Parameter compatibility